AnaCristinaSchmidt/AGES_Sprint2_Conversor/README.md

-## 💱 Sprint 2 – Conversor de Moedas com API
+## 💱 Sprint 2 – Currency converter with API

-**Feito por:** Fernando  Acauan, Thiago Tarantino, Ana Cristina Schmidt, Lorenzo Bueno.
+**Made by:** Fernando Acauan, Thiago Tarantino, Ana Cristina Schmidt, Lorenzo Bueno.

-Nesta sprint do **Grupo de Estudos AGES**, o desafio foi desenvolver um projeto que consumisse uma **API externa**, com tema sugerido como **conversão de moedas**.
+In this sprint of the **AGES Study Group**, the challenge was to develop a project that consumed an **external API**, with a suggested theme of **Currency conversion**.

-O grupo criar um **aplicativo de conversão de moedas**.
-A escolha foi motivada pelo desafio técnico e pelo potencial de aprendizado no uso de APIs.
+The group created a **Currency conversion application**.
+The choice was motivated by the technical challenge and the potential for learning in the use of APIs.

-O projeto teve duração de cerca de **duas semanas**, e cada integrante enfrentou obstáculos diferentes ao longo do caminho.
-Para mim, essa sprint foi especialmente significativa, pois pude **coordenar o grupo**, contribuir ativamente e garantir que a entrega fosse realizada com sucesso.
+The project lasted about **two weeks**, and each member faced different obstacles along the way.
+For me, this sprint was especially significant, as I was able to **coordinate the group**, actively contribute and ensure that the delivery was successful.